ambarb/trygit_4_8_plus/README.md

 ## How to Use trygit-4-8-plus
 * `solarsys` is meant to represent a standalone ***repo***sitory
-* it is incomplete and imperfect by design
+* it is incomplete and imperfect by design but provides a "sandbox" to practice software development
-* use `trygit-4-8-plus` as a template to create your custom repo to customize the experience
+* use `trygit-4-8-plus` as a template to create your custom repo for a customized team experience
+* These participant instructions are designed as if you rename the repo `solarsys`

+# solarsys
+A simple mock up of a modular, nested python package for group collaboration.
+The project is a sandbox to gain experience with collaborative coding projects and provides opportunites to develop and practice more advanced skills.

-## Instructions for Custom Repo
+## Instructions for using solarsys to learn more about git
 *See the bottom of this document to find some common **Reference Materials**.*
 ### Requirements
 - Each particpate has a github account